masumi-network/masumi-improvement-proposals/MIPs/MIP-003/MIP-003-Attachement-01.md

 ## Overview

 This document describes the standard format used for input types.
 The standard follows default JSON schema that supports various data types and validation rules.
-Data types should be compatible with the [HTML input types](https://www.w3schools.com/tags/tag_input.asp).
+Data types should be compatible with the [HTML input types](https://www.w3schools.com/tags/tag_input.asp) (except button types).

-By default all fields are required, you can make the optional however see the [Validation Types](#validation-types)
+By default all fields are required, but you can make it optional.
+See [Validation Types](#validation-types).

-As a developer you don't have to care about the right display types, just define the schema, we handle the rest.

 # Format and fields